 any restriction, suspension, termination and resignation of a Subscriber.

-Subscriber Identity Verification Standard means the standard for the verification of identity of potential Subscribers set out in Schedule 7, as amended from time to time.
+Subscriber Review Process means a documented process for reviewing the compliance of Subscribers with the Participation Rules except:

+where the Registrar has waived compliance with any Participation Rule in accordance with section 27 of the ECNL; or

+the Participation Rules for which certifications are given,

+including, without limitation, Subscribers’ continuing satisfaction of the Eligibility Criteria.

 Suspension Event means where the ELNO knows or has reasonable grounds to suspect that the Subscriber:

 is in material breach of any of the Subscriber’s obligations under the Participation Rules; or